dohitdeegwal/rapidfort/README.md

 - Upload a file to the server.
 - View metadata about the uploaded files.
-- Click on a link to view the uploaded file itself.

 - ## Dockerization
 To facilitate deployment and distribution, the project is containerized using Docker.
 A Dockerfile is provided, which contains the necessary instructions to build a Docker image of the web server.
 This Docker image can then be easily run on any Docker-compatible environment.